 Check out our articles on How To Prevent FOD at Your Airport or How to Set Up a FOD Program for more great ideas.

 Airport wildlife management is normally conducted on two fronts, passive and active.
 Most birds and mammals are attracted to the airport environment because it has something they want; generally food, water or shelter.
-It can be argued that the most cost effective way of managing wildlife on airports is to eliminate or modify the attractions to ensure that wildlife avoid the airport.
+It can be argued that the most cost-effective wildlife management plan in airports is to eliminate or modify the attractions to ensure that wildlife avoids the airport.

 Some wildlife control officers state that wildlife should be treated like unwanted relatives at your home — never let them get comfortable!
 Passive wildlife management is often referred to as habitat management.
 Unfortunately, it can never be completely successful because of the highly adaptive nature of most wildlife species.